Public Services (Uniformed Protective)

 Topics covered develop your knowledge and understanding in a range of areas including: caution, arrest, burglary, theft, drugs and public order, as well as give you information and tips on the application process.
 Students will also take part in skill development exercises, gain an insight into the life of a new recruit and undertake the Police entry tests.
-Interested students will be selected at the end of their first year via an application an interview process.
+Interested students will be selected at the end of their first year via an application and interview process.

 Enrichment and Work Experience

-A Level students are required to complete a one-week work placement in the summer term.
+Students are required to complete a one-week work placement in the summer term.
 Work experience is a vital part of a young person’s learning development.
 It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the student, although there is a vast amount of support and guidance available to assist through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
-These include: Duke of Edinburgh’s Award Scheme, First Aid, Voluntary Service Award, Cricket; Football, Basketball, Netball and Athletics.
+These include: Duke of Edinburgh’s Award Scheme, first aid, Voluntary Service Award, cricket, football, basketball, netball and athletics.

-As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course.
+As part of this course, you will have the opportunity to undertake the Level 2 Gym Instructor course.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Public Services links well with numerous subjects including Law, Physical Education, Sport, Politics, Psychology, Sociology and Sport and Exercise Science.